Background pattern

 • Depending on how you respond to treatment, your doctor may later adjust your treatment to a higher or lower dose.

-• The recommended maximum daily dose of EXJADE film-coated tablets is:
+• The maximum recommended daily dose of EXJADE film-coated tablets is:

 In some countries, deferasirox may also be available as dispersible tablets, manufactured by other manufacturers.
-If you are switching from these dispersible tablets to EXJADE film-coated tablets, the dose you need to take will change.
+If you are switching from these dispersible tablets to EXJADE film-coated tablets, the dose you take will change.
 Your doctor will calculate the dose you need and inform you about how many film-coated tablets to take each day.

 When to take EXJADE